 - The best part?
-It was the other driver's fault (he ran a red light).
+Technically, the accident was the other driver's fault (the other car ran a red light).

 - This customer recommends starting a fire in a barrel for warmth in the middle of a gas station.

-- This man's son ends up with a concussion very early in the morning.
+- An example by proxy: This man's son ends up with a concussion very early in the morning.
 The man is perfectly aware that a concussion patient should not fall asleep - so he keeps his son awake all throughout the morning instead of immediately taking him to the ER, ensuring that it will be that much more difficult to keep him awake.